zdenham/royalty-enforced-nft/readme.md

 # Royalty Enforced NFT

 The idea here is to create the most simple NFT standard that enforces creator royalties.
 This is a proof of concept and very open to feedback.
+I don't believe this is an entirely new idea, but it was fun to come up with an example implementation.

 <img width="700" alt="Drawing-22 sketchpad" src="https://user-images.githubusercontent.com/16373521/196536748-0bb9fdf6-c868-4123-866d-d4efa3da9990.png">